KCErb/lucky-hasura-docker/GUIDE.md

 # Guide

-Hi there, this is a quick writeup explaining a particular tech stack that I've been working on.
+Hi there, this is a writeup explaining a particular tech stack that I've been working on.
 The basic idea here is that I want my frontend apps to talk to the (Postgres) database via [GraphQL](https://graphql.org).
 [Hasura](https://hasura.io) is a great tool for painlessly adding a GraphQL layer to a Postgres database.
 As such, Hasura doesn't actually handle business logic.
 [Lucky](https://luckyframework.org) is a great web framework that we can use to handle the business logic, database migrations, and anything else not GraphQL related.

 If you're not familiar with any of these tools, please click on the links above and read since this tutorial is more about putting them together and less about why they are a good choice or how to use them.
-Much of the following assumes you have at least a cursory knowledge of GraphQL, Hasura, and Lucky.
+Much of the following assumes you have at least a cursory knowledge of Crystal, Lucky, GraphQL, and Hasura.

 And how is it that we put it all together?
 Docker.